the Creative Commons Attribution 4.0 License.

 2.2.3 ACC

 To measure the quality of the hindcasting framework, the anomaly correlation coefficient (ACC) is computed by using Eq.
-(5), where (ft) represents the hindcasts and (ot) the observations, while f and o are the long-term averages.
+(5), where (ft) represents the hindcasts and (ot) the observations, while and are the long-term averages.

 The hindcasts and observations were first aggregated to the temporal scale of interest before computing the ACC.
 The ACC helps to verify the hindcast and observed anomalies compared to the normal correlation, where seasonality can influence the calculation results.
 Therefore, the ACC can also be seen as a skill score in comparison with the climate.
 The ACC score ranges from −1 to 1, with 1 representing a perfect correlation between observations and forecast.
 For representation purposes, the significance level was computed based on the number of observational years (in general), and only stations with fewer than 10 missing observation months were considered (same criteria for station selection were used for the other scores).